tpoisonooo/llama.onnx/README.md

 ## Notes
 1. Any `logits_warper` or `logits_processor` or `BeamSearch` not implemented, so the result would be not good. **Please wait for nexxxxt version !!!**
-2. I have compared the output values of `onnxruntime-cpu` and `touch-cuda`, and the maximum error is 0.002, not bad
+2. I have compared the output values of `onnxruntime-cpu` and `torch-cuda`, and the maximum error is 0.002, not bad
 3. The current state is equivalent to these configurations
 ```bash
 temperature=1.0